roboscienceorg/book/source/Terms/ReferenceFrames.rst

 There are several frames of reference which are important to the robot.
 The robot operates in the physical world and it can be tracked by an external frame of reference.
-This is known as a *world* or *global* reference frame.
+This is known as a *world* or *global* :index:`reference frame`.
 This is normally the observer’s frame of reference.
 Frames of reference on or within the robot are known as *local reference frames*.
 Each joint or actuator can have a frame of reference known as the *joint reference*.
 These are useful in understanding the